thinkful-ei-orka/Petful-Client-Mandela-Sherry/README.md

 ## Adopt A Furry Freind

 Petful is an online adoption agency for cat and dog like creatures.
 We believe in quality over quantity and thus choose to offer a very limited amount of 'cats' and 'dogs' to our clients.
-Once in line, you can see which pets are up for adoption.
+Once in line, you can see which 'cat' or 'dog' is up for adoption along with a bit about them.
 When it's your turn, hurry because you'll have a limited amount of time to select your new 'furry friend!'

 ## Team Members
 Mandela Jones<br />